-To have a Central Maine Community College transcript sent to another institution, please visit www.cmcc.edu and click on "Life After CMCC".
+To have a Central Maine Community College transcript sent to another institution, please request it online at www.cmcc.edu.
 Please visit the Transcript Request page and use Parchment to electronically request a transcript.

 For further assistance in transferring from Central Maine Community College, contact the director of placement and transfer services at (207) 755-5239.